nuttann/equtils/doc/collectstoweb.md

 Possible future work:

 - Report when a configured house does not appear in the configured real-estate dump.
+This should help detect mismatched names.
 - Report whether stored items in a house that don't belong to the configured quests to that house are colection items or not.
 - If a collection item is in a wrong house, report which house it should be in.
-- Add feature to search bags for collection items and list which house they should should be place in.
+- Add feature to search bags for collection items and list which house they should should be placed in.
 (An older Python program I wrote used to do this for me and it made it quicker to drop items into the proper house.)
 - Possibly add a configuration item to omit certain reports such as extra non-collection items stored in a house.
-(I used separate houses for such items and needed the slots so that I could hold a stack of each collection item configured for a house.)
+(The houses that I used for collections only contained collection items as I was reserving space for one stack per item.
+I used separate houses for non-collection items.)
 - Add a configuration item to send output messages to a log file instead of the terminal.